 Dr. Jim S. Ballantyne

 My interest in aquatic organisms began at an early age as I grew up fishing on the Rideau River system in Ontario.
 This was reinforced and focused in my undergraduate and graduate degrees where I developed my interests in physiology and biochemistry.
 My Ph.D. at the University of British Columbia with Peter Hochachka fixed my interests in the mechanisms of biochemical adaptation.
-My current research examines the metabolic design of aquatic organisms in both an adaptive and an evolutionary context.
-Click on "Research Interests" for more information on specific projects.
+My current research examines the biochemistry of aquatic organisms in both an adaptive and an evolutionary context.

 BSc Guelph 1973